St Mark's Basilica: Interior

 Although St Mark's was modelled after the Church of the Holy Apostles in Constantinople, ceremonial needs and limitations posed by the pre-existing walls and foundations made it necessary to adapt the design.
 The cruciform plan with five domes was maintained.
-But the Holy Apostles was a true centrally planned church: the central dome, larger than the others, was alone pierced with windows, and the altar was located underneath.
+However the Holy Apostles was a true centrally planned church: the central dome, larger than the others, was alone pierced with windows, and the altar was located underneath.
 There was no distinction between the four crossarms: no apse existed and double-tiered arcades surrounded the interior on all sides.
 In contrast, the longitudinal axis was emphasized to create a space appropriate for processions associated with state ceremonies.
 Both the central and western domes are larger, accentuating the progression along the nave, and by means of a series of increasingly smaller arches, the nave visually narrows towards the raised chancel in the eastern crossarm, where the altar stands.
 The crossarms of the transept are shorter and narrower.
 Optically, their height and width are further reduced by the insertion of arches, supported on double columns within the barrel vaults.
 The domes of the transept and the chancel are also smaller.

 As with the Holy Apostles, each dome rests on four barrel vaults, those of the central dome rising from quadripartite (four-legged) piers.
 But the two-tiered arcades that reinforced the vaults in the Holy Apostles were modified.
 In St Mark's there are no upper arcades, and as a result the aisles are less isolated from the central part of the church.
 The effect is of more unified sense of space and an openness that have parallels in other Byzantine churches constructed in the eleventh century, an indication that the chief architect was influenced by middle-Byzantine architectural models in addition to the sixth-century Church of the Holy Apostles.